 When an accident left her paralysed and completely altered her life, Jessica found strength and determination from within to face every challenge that came her way; from not being accepted into programs, having her capabilities underestimated at a glance, to the challenges of combating societal perception.
 It was “stubbornness” that kept her going and ultimately resulted in her starting her own business, a place she carved for herself where her creativity and abilities could flourish.
 For Jessica, diversity goes hand-in-hand with inclusivity.
 An inclusive space that accommodates and celebrates individuals with various backgrounds, unique situations and different abilities where people can thrive is a place she considers beautiful and diverse.
-We are honored and proud to offer a diverse and inclusive community within our commissary.

 Jean Jacques Kabuya (Chef Jacques) is all about good food.
 He began his career by cooking at small events for friends and family, but as word got out and catering requests increased, he realized that he could turn this into the business he always wanted.